gzuidhof/gzuidhof.github.io/guido.io/content/posts/001-embedding-wasm-in-js.md

 export { loadMyWasmLibrary };
 ```

+As you can see the import gets replaced with a base64 encoded string.

 > For any serious project you should use Rollup with a config file instead, [this minimal example](https://github.com/gzuidhof/rollup-plugin-base64/tree/master/examples/add) should be a good starting point.